 What to Include in a Car First Aid Kit for a Winter Getaway

 Sometimes in the dead of winter you just want to get away!
-Road trips are a fun option to go see family for the holiday, head to the mountains for a skiing expedition, or to a quiet log cabin to curl up by a fire and read a book.
-But before you go, consider the drive and pack along a car first aid kit.
+Road trips are a fun option to go see family for the holiday, head to the mountains for a skiing expedition, or retreat to a quiet log cabin to curl up by a fire and read a book.
+But before you go, consider the drive and pack along a car first aid kit!
 If you were to ever get stuck in the snow, having these pre-packed emergency tools could be just the thing to save your life.
-If you are heading out for a winter getaway and are far from help (even for just a moment), here is what to include in your car first aid kit!
+If you are heading out for a winter getaway and are far from help (even for just a moment!), here is what you need to include in your car first aid kit!